MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxmisc/nf-acxmisc-acxobjectbagaddui8.md

 ## -description

-The AcxObjectBagAddUI8 function adds a unicode string to and existing intialized AcxObjectBag.
+The AcxObjectBagAddUI8 function adds a TBD to and existing intialized AcxObjectBag.

 ## -parameters